training@oraclesafety.net | (+44) 07788 520642

 Piper Alpha

-These three events represent only a fraction of the incidents that have informed PTW development.
+These three events represent only a fraction of the incidents that have shaped the history of permit to work.
 Numerous other fires, explosions, toxic releases and confined space fatalities many less well-known than Piper Alpha but equally instructive have contributed to the layered understanding of where permit systems fail and what effective permit practice requires.

 Regulation and the Development of Modern Guidance